-Extended Attribute (EA) - A small amount of data which can be retrieved through a name associated with a particular inode.
-Examples of extended attributes are ACLs, striping information, and crypto keys.
+- EA Extended Attribute.
+A small amount of data which can be retrieved through a name associated with a particular inode.
+Examples of extended attributes are ACLs, striping information, and crypto keys. - Eviction The process of eliminating server state for a client that is not returning to the cluster after a timeout or if server failures have occurred. - Export The state held by a server for a client that is sufficient to transparently recover all in-flight operations when a single failure occurs.

-Extent Lock - A lock used by the OSC to protect an extent in a storage object for concurrent control of read/write, file size acquisition and truncation operations.
+Extent Lock A lock used by the OSC to protect an extent in a storage object for concurrent control of read/write, file size acquisition and truncation operations.

-F

-Failback - The failover process in which the default active server regains control over the service.

-Failout OST - An OST which is not expected to recover if it fails to answer client requests.
-A failout OST can be administratively failed, thereby enabling clients to return errors when accessing data on the failed OST without making additional network requests.

-Failover - The process by which a standby computer server system takes over for an active computer server after a failure of the active node.
-Typically, the standby computer server gains exclusive access to a shared storage device between the two servers.
+- Failback The failover process in which the default active server regains control over the service. - Failout OST An OST which is not expected to recover if it fails to answer client requests.
+A failout OST can be administratively failed, thereby enabling clients to return errors when accessing data on the failed OST without making additional network requests. - Failover The process by which a standby computer server system takes over for an active computer server after a failure of the active node.
+Typically, the standby computer server gains exclusive access to a shared storage device between the two servers. - FID Lustre File Identifier.

-FID (Lustre File Identifier).
 A collection of integers which uniquely identify a file or object.
-The FID structure contains a sequence, identity and version number.

-Fileset - A group of files that are defined through a directory that represents a file system's start point.

-FLDB (FID Location Database).
-This database maps a sequence of FIDs to a server which is managing the objects in the sequence.

-Flight Group - Group or I/O transfer operations initiated in the OSC, which is simultaneously going between two endpoints.
+The FID structure contains a sequence, identity and version number. - Fileset A group of files that are defined through a directory that represents a file system's start point. - FLDB FID Location Database.
+This database maps a sequence of FIDs to a server which is managing the objects in the sequence. - Flight Group Group or I/O transfer operations initiated in the OSC, which is simultaneously going between two endpoints.
 Tuning the flight group size correctly leads to a full pipe.